All Products

 Prepare initial data

-Create a file that is named input01.txt and contains the following initial data:
+Create a file named input01.txt that contains the following initial data:

 hadoop emr hadoop dw